ncatlab/nlab-content/pages/0/2/8/1/1820/content.md

 =--

 In fact, the combinatoriality condition is a bit stronger than that, as it requires even that _every_ object is small and is the colimit over a small set of generating objects.
-If one instead just has that the domains of the generating cofibrations are [[small object]]s, then we have a [[cellular model category]].

 There exist large classes of model categories that either are combinatorial or, if not, are [[Quillen equivalence|Quillen equivalent]] to ones that are.
 See the list of examples below.